a10networks/a10-octavia/a10_octavia/doc/octavia_flavor_support.md

 ## Limitations

+### 1. The flavor-data can't be modified when flavorprofile is in used.
+User need to remove related loadbalancer objects before modify it.

-### 1. Don’t allow the "name" aXAPI attribute in flavor option for all slb objects (i.e. virtual-server, virtual-port, service-group, server and health-monitor).
+### 2. Don’t allow the "name" aXAPI attribute in flavor option for all slb objects (i.e. virtual-server, virtual-port, service-group, server and health-monitor).
 Since all object will use the same name and will cause problem.

-### 2. Some aXAPI attributes will conflict with openstack command options, a10-octavia will:
+### 3. Some aXAPI attributes will conflict with openstack command options, a10-octavia will:
   * Reject some of these aXAPI attributes in flavor.
 (For example: "port-number" and "protocol" aXAPI attributes keys are not allowed for virtual-port flavor.
   * Some of them will be accepted, but the show result in openstack and ACOS device will be different.
 (For example: When service-group flavor specify "lb-method" and it is different from the openstack pool create/set command --lb-algorithm option.
 In thunder it will use the method specified in lb-method, but in openstack show command it still show method specified in –lb-algorithm.)

-### 3. Some aXAPI attributes will conflict with some default aXAPI attributes.
+### 4. Some aXAPI attributes will conflict with some default aXAPI attributes.
 For example:
 ```python
 {